adamfeuer/d3js-tree-editor/README.md

 This example pulls together various examples of work with trees in D3.js.

-It adds a context menu for deleting nodes and creating nodes.
+It adds a context menu for renaming, deleting and creating nodes.
+Right-click on a node to get the context menu for rename, delete and create.

 The panning functionality can certainly be improved in my opinion and I would be thrilled to see better solutions contributed.